-The project improves pedestrian safety by constructing new curb, gutter, and sidewalk on four segments of Broadway between the Main Street/Mosquito Road/Broadway intersection and Orchard Lane, where there are currently no pedestrian facilities.
-The project is funded by Highway Safety Improvement Program (HSIP) funds.
-The project is progressing through ROW, utility agreements, and final design.
-The City plans to submit a request for authorization for construction funds in November 2020 with construction beginning in spring 2021.
+The project improves pedestrian safety by constructing new curb, gutter, and sidewalk on four segments of Broadway between the Main Street/Mosquito Road/Broadway intersection and Orchard Lane where there are currently no pedestrian facilities.
+The project is funded by Highway Safety Improvement Program (HSIP) funds and is currently under construction.